 Offering the Support that Students Need

 Stephanie has extensive experience in the careers and recruitment industry as well as experience in the social care sector.
-She is currently completing a BSc in Science through the Open University.
 Stephanie’s key role is in making sure the school runs smoothly to allow staff and students to be as effective in their roles as possible.
 Stephanie works closely with families and family support services to make sure that students and their families have access to any support needed.
 She makes sure that all students are signposted to appropriate external support networks.
 Stephanie also makes sure students have access to quality careers information and have secure plans for post 16 destinations.
-Stephanie is the Designated Safeguarding Lead for the school.

-Jim has over twenty years’ teaching and leadership experience in secondary schools.
-In 2001 Jim completed his Masters Degree at Keele University in International Relations.
-In his spare time Jim keeps himself busy coaching two local youth football teams and taking care of his six children.
+Jim is in his 25th year in teaching.
+Jim loves his sport, particularly his football and is a lifelong Man Utd fan!
+In his spare time Jim keeps himself busy by enjoying the great outdoors, particularly walking and bird watching, gardening, and taking care of his six children.
+He is a huge Star Wars and Lego fan and loves collecting Lego Star Wars mini figures and play sets!
 Jim believes that pride and respect, resilience and tenacity are essential to the healthy development of young people and aims to be a role model in building these qualities amongst students.

 Tutor - Lead for Literacy